roc-lang/roc/README.md

 ## Project Goals

 Roc is in the extremely early stages of development.
 It barely does anything yet.
-With any luck, it will support doing something useful in 2020.
+With any luck, it will support doing something useful by the end of 2020.

 Besides the above language design, a separate goal is for Roc to ship with an ambitiously boundary-pushing graphical editor.
 Not like "an IDE," but rather something that makes people say "I have never seen anything remotely like this outside of Bret Victor demos."